This is a guest post from Kristie who blogs at Mamma Prada about the Italian diet.

-Whilst here in the UK you can find ready made meals which are created by diet brands, this is very unusual in Italy.
+Whilst here in the UK you can find ready-made meals which are created by diet brands, this is very unusual in Italy.
 People try to eat healthier if they are dieting rather than consuming ‘diet products’.
-For example they don’t opt for the sweetner with 0 calories they just cut out sugar.
+For example, they don’t opt for the sweetener with 0 calories they just cut out sugar.

 When it comes to fats they use butter only for cooking particular meals (it’s never put on bread) and mainly stick to using olive oil.

 The British/American custom of dipping bread into olive oil and balsamic vinegar doesn’t exist in Italy.
 Bread is only served with certain meals (not with pizza) and olive oil is considered too precious to use in this way.

 We all love the idea of Italians magically inhaling huge plates of pasta and staying trim.
 However, the way Italians eat their favourite dish is really the key to keeping off weight.